Yikes, I’ve Poisoned My Dogs Cue!

 I’ll focus on the cue “come,” because it is likely the most common poisoned cue for families.
 This is because “come” is used so much in everyday vernacular and when a pet parent does not have time to train and to think about the signal they are sending to their furball, consequences for your dog get dicey.

-Well first we should define cue.
-You may be more familiar with “command” however since we are not an autocratic dictator or commanding or bossing anyone around like reality television host, Cesar Millan, we use cue.
+Well, first we should define cue.
+You may be more familiar with “command” however since we are not an autocratic dictator or commanding or bossing anyone around like reality television host, Cesar Millan, we use a cue.
 We are building a trusting and a loving relationship with our dog, asking a question and having a dog perform a behavior on their own volition because they want to, not because they are forced to.
 This is the way to train and build a deep bond and strong long lasting relationship with a very interested, alacritous and responsive dog.
 “Commands” went out with the 50’s, when dogs were incorrectly referred to as dominant pack animals.
 Let’s keep it there.

-Since a poisoned cue simply means that the word you are using is no longer reinforcing for the dog it’s nothing to worry about.
+Since a poisoned cue simply means that the word you are using is no longer reinforcing for the dog, it’s nothing to worry about.
 However, you may be asking yourself, how the heck did that happen?!
 I give my dog the healthiest, best treats available on the market, I train with my dog every week, I’m very studious, we go for daily dog walks and get plenty of exercise.
 I love my dog, why doesn’t he listen to me and how have I poisoned the cue?

 Let’s run through a few examples to highlight some typical examples that may apply to you.
 These may offer some clarity on where and when you may want to improve your communication with your pup to avoid poisoning a cue or to identify where you went astray.

-- You take your dog for a morning walk to the dog park or let your dog out in the back yard.
-But mom is busy and you don’t have all day, you must get to work!
+- You take your dog for a morning walk to the dog park or let your dog out in the backyard.
+But mom is busy, and you don’t have all day, you must get to work!
 While your carrion Rover, love bunny, is blissfully digging up some carcass to present to you as a gift or reading his peemail on a tree or some other high rewarding activity when you call him in a stern voice, “Rover come!” and relegate him to his bed, the car, or a boring house in which he sits depressed, and unemployed for hours on end, sigh.

 - It’s that time of year, Muffy needs to go to the veterinarian to get her checkup, so you call your dog to the car, and your dog looks at you and runs.
 The only time you ever take her for a ride is when you go to the veterinarian’s office or something unsavory.

 - How about when your dog is shredding her favorite toy to bits and is at risk of starting to ingest it.
-Daddy yells, “come”, Lassie comes over to you, and you yank the toy out of her mouth and then go back to reading your book.
+Daddy yells, “come,” Lassie comes over to you, and you yank the toy out of her mouth and then go back to reading your book.
 WTF, not cool, your dog looks at you like you’re crazy or doesn’t come at all next time.

 - Cues that have been trained with a dog using punishment or “corrections” have a high degree of being poisoned.
 Why?
 Because the dog is not rewarded and does not look forward to the consequence, being punished (leash popped, neck cranked, ribs poked, butt forced down or being physically manipulated).
 When have you ever been forced to be friends with someone or bullied by your best friend?
 Dogs don’t like bullies any more than people do.
-For this reason and many more it is not recommend to hire a traditional “trainer” and stay far away from hacks/animal abusers and inclusive pet and dog training organizations who use, recommend or include “trainers” that use choke chains, shock collars or pronged collars or force dogs into positions, bully or intimidate dogs to get what they want.
+For this reason and many more it is not recommended to hire a traditional “trainer” and stay far away from hacks/animal abusers and inclusive pet and dog training organizations who use, recommend or include “trainers” that use choke chains, shock collars or pronged collars or force dogs into positions, bully or intimidate dogs to get what they want.
 The animal will likely become emotionally, psychologically and behaviorally damaged and shut down.

 - If a dog is confused because the pet parents are not clear, concise and consistent and the dog gets punished for his/her perceived intractability, this could also lead to a poisoned cue.